Aspose/apireference.aspose.com/content/sites/aspose/examples/english/pdf/net/annotations/redactpage/_index.md

 annot.Color = Aspose.Pdf.Color.Blue;
 ```

-##5.
-Set the text to be printed on the redaction annotation and its alignment:
+## Set the text to be printed on the redaction annotation and its alignment:

 ```csharp
 annot.OverlayText = "REDACTED";
 annot.TextAlignment = Aspose.Pdf.HorizontalAlignment.Center;
 ```

-##6.
-Repeat the overlay text over the redaction annotation:
+## Repeat the overlay text over the redaction annotation:

 ```csharp
 annot.Repeat = true;
 ```

-##7.
-Add the annotation to the annotations collection of the first page##:
+## Add the annotation to the annotations collection of the first page:

 ```csharp
 doc.Pages[1].Annotations.Add(annot);
 ```

-##8.
-Flatten the annotation and redact page contents, i.e., remove text and images under the redacted annotation:
+## Flatten the annotation and redact page contents, i.e., remove text and images under the redacted annotation:

 ```csharp
 annot.Redact();
 ```

-##9.
-Set the path and name of the output PDF file:
+## Set the path and name of the output PDF file:

 ```csharp
 dataDir = dataDir + "RedactPage_out.pdf";
 ```

-##10.
-Save the PDF document with the redacted page:
+## Save the PDF document with the redacted page:

 ```csharp
 doc.Save(dataDir);